-You may just want to take a pause before letting your dog take that water break.
-And the same goes for that water bowl at your local dog park!
+You may want to pause before letting your dog take that water break.
 Why?
-Because of the very real possibility that while your dog is quenching their thirst from a public water bowl, they could also be lapping up bacteria, viruses, or even parasites that could make them quite sick.
+Because of the very real possibility that while your dog is quenching their thirst from a communal dog water bowl, they could also be lapping up bacteria, viruses, or even parasites that could make them quite sick.

-You know what they say … a moment on the lips ... could lead to sleepless nights of diarrhea.
-OK, even if that’s not really how that saying goes, it’s still a good idea to keep it in mind when you come across a communal or public water bowl for your dog.
+You know what they say … a moment on the lips ... could lead to sleepless nights of regret.
+OK, even if that’s not really how that saying goes, it’s still a good idea to keep it in mind when you come across a public water bowl for your dog.

 Dog bowls can be cesspools of all kinds of disease-causing microbes.
-In fact, this 2011 study from the National Sanitation Foundation (NSF), found that dog bowls are the fourth “germiest” item in our homes.
+A 2011 study from the National Sanitation Foundation (NSF) found that dog bowls are the fourth “germiest” item in our homes.

 This protozoal parasite of the intestines causes Giardiasis (sometimes called “Beaver Fever”) and is a common cause of diarrhea in dogs.
-The degree or severity of diarrhea that Giardia infection causes in dogs varies and can range from mild to severe, depending on the subtype of Giardia the dog is infected with, their parasite load, their age, and a host of other factors.
-Some dogs can even be what we call “subclinical shedders,” meaning that they’re infected with the Giardia parasite and shedding the infective cysts (meaning that they can serve as a source of infection for other dogs), yet they’re not showing the clinical signs of diarrhea.
+The degree or severity of diarrhea that Giardia infection causes in dogs varies and can range from mild to severe, depending on the subtype of Giardia the dog is infected with, their parasite load, their age, health status, and a host of other factors.
+Some dogs can even be what we call “subclinical shedders,” meaning that they’re infected with the Giardia parasite and shedding the infective cysts (meaning that they can serve as a source of infection for other dogs), yet they’re not showing any signs of diarrhea.

-And while most dogs don’t go around pooping in water bowls, plenty of them do stick their paws in and play with the water in water bowls!
-And if any of those paws have recently walked on Giardia-contaminated ground, poop, or a puddle … that’s all it takes to create a nice “Giardia soup” for your pup to slurp down.
+And while most dogs don’t go around pooping in water bowls, there is always the dog that LOVES to eat poop, and plenty of them do stick their paws in and play with the water in water bowls!
+And if any of those mouths sampled Giardia-contaminated poop or their paws have recently walked on Giardia-contaminated ground, poop, or a puddle, that’s all it takes to create a nice “Giardia soup” for your pup to slurp down.

 Intestinal Worm Parasites

-Again, think of all the dogs you see using their paws to splash around and play with the water in a water bowl … if that paw has recently stepped in poop, or dug in or walked over ground that is contaminated with intestinal worm eggs — all of which is quite likely in a dog park — then there’s a good chance that the water they’re dipping their paws into is now also contaminated.
+Again, think of all the dogs you see using their paws to splash around and play with the water in a water bowl.
+If that paw has recently stepped in poop, dug in, or walked over ground that is contaminated with intestinal worm eggs — all of which is quite likely in a dog park or on a hike — then there’s a good chance that the water they’re dipping their paws into is now also contaminated.

-Another common protozoal parasite of the canine gut, the Coccidia organisms can cause abdominal pain and diarrhea in infected dogs.
+Another common protozoal parasite of the canine gut, the Coccidia organisms, can cause abdominal pain and diarrhea in infected dogs.
 In many dogs, infection with the Coccidia organisms is either mild or doesn’t show any signs at all.
-However, in young puppies and older dogs who may have a weakened immune system, either from certain types of cancer or from being on immune-suppressive medications, like steroids, cyclosporine, or chemotherapy, a coccidial infection can cause more serious diarrhea and disease.
+However, in young puppies and older dogs who may have an immature or weakened immune system, either from certain types of cancer or from being on immune-suppressive medications, like steroids, cyclosporine, or chemotherapy, a coccidial infection can cause more serious diarrhea and disease.

 E. coli and Salmonella

 The degree and severity of illness caused depends on the age, immune status, and multiple other factors of the dogs infected.
-But that’s not the only problem; both of these types of bacteria can also cause disease in people who come into contact with them and dogs that become infected can act as an infection source for their people when they “shed” the bacteria.
+But that’s not the only problem; both of these types of bacteria can also cause disease in people who come into contact with them, and dogs that become infected can act as an infection source for their people when they “shed” the bacteria.